alexsantostx94/portfolio-alex-santos/src/pages/index.md

           computer interaction design principles into all of my designs.
       - title: Application Development
         content: >-
           Application development for iOS products programmed in Swift.
-I can also program web applications in C++ and Python.
+Web applications for products programmed in Python and C++.
       - title: Graphic Design
         content: 'Logo design, illustrations and brand identity.'
       - title: Front-End Development